-Experiment with companion planting which has by now proven its effectiveness in organic gardening.
-It’s all pros and no cons: no treating and less work!
+Experiment with companion planting which has by now proven its effectiveness in organic vegetable gardening.
+It’s easy, all pros and no cons: no treating and less work!

 A vegetable patch that is always green is the golden rule of companion planting: green manure and vegetables run an uninterrupted relay.
 No need to spade nor fertilize!

 Simply run the cultivator once a year just after the last fall crop before sowing mustard seed.
-For the pathways you follow all around the garden, seed it over with clover.
-This special green manure has roots that work the soil loose and the greens will serve as compost for the surface.
+For the pathways you follow all around the garden, seed them over with clover.
+This special green manure has roots that work the soil loose and the greens serve as compost for the surface.

 Match-making with vegetables

-Organize your vegetable patch with spinach alternating with companion crops.
-Spinach will provide for the basic structure of your garden and will act as mulch, whereas its roots will feed the micro-organisms in the soil.
+Organize your vegetable patch with spinach which you alternate with companion crops.
+Spinach will provide for the basic structure of your garden and will act as mulch.
+In addition, its roots will feed micro-organisms in the soil.

-The three sisters corn, beans and squash is a triple-play score since these plants complement each other wonderfully:
+The three sisters corn, beans and squash is a triple-play score since these plants support each other wonderfully: